TPReal/tp-vector/wiki/installation_and_usage.md

   - Create _src/my_projects_ directory (unless exists).
   - Create _src/my_projects/viewer.ts_ file (unless exists) as a copy of [_src/viewer/viewer.ts_](../src/viewer/viewer.ts).
-  - Create _src/my_projects/projects-viewer_ bash script (unless exists) which runs the Viewer with the previously created copy of _viewer.ts_ as the entry point.
+  - Create _src/my_projects/projects-viewer_ shell script (unless exists) which runs the Viewer with the previously created copy of _viewer.ts_ as the entry point.
-  - Create _cmds/projects-viewer_ file as a symlink to the previously created _projects-viewer_.
+  - Create _cmds/projects-viewer_ shell script calling the previously created _projects-viewer_.
 This will cause the [_cmds/viewer_](../cmds/viewer) to run this file instead of [_cmds/demos-viewer_](../cmds/demos-viewer).
-- If the Docker container is running, stop it, as it will need to be recreated after the change of the main script.
+- If the Docker container is running, stop it, as it will need to be recreated after the change of the script.
 - Add your projects to _src/my_projects/viewer.ts_.
 - [Start the Viewer](#starting-the-viewer).
 Your projects will be shown along with the demo projects (unless you delete them from